ShareX/sharex.github.io/docs/image-editor.md

 Place auto-incrementing numbered markers.
 Use this for step-by-step screenshots where each marker identifies an action or area.

+### Image

+Insert another image as an annotation.
+You can also paste or drag image files into the editor.

+### Emoji

+Insert an emoji as an annotation.
+Use it when you want a quick visual marker, reaction, or decorative symbol without importing an image file manually.

+### Cursor

+Insert a cursor graphic as an annotation.
+This is useful for tutorial screenshots where you want to show where the pointer should be, even if the cursor was not captured or needs to be placed more clearly.

 ### Highlight

 Draw a translucent highlight region.
 It is useful for emphasizing text or UI areas without fully covering the underlying image.